jakeg/heroku-buildpack-bun/README.md

 Heroku buildpack for [Bun.js](https://bun.sh/) - allows you to run Bun on Heroku.

-Largely copied from the [Deno buildpack](https://github.com/chibat/heroku-buildpack-deno).
+Largely copied from the [Deno buildpack](https://github.com/chibat/heroku-buildpack-deno) and [Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs).

 ## How to use